Back to Home Page

 1. The Foundation: What Exactly Is a Percentage?

-A percentage is a ratio expressed as a fraction of 100.
+It is a ratio expressed as a fraction of 100.
 The word itself comes from the Latin "per centum," meaning "by the hundred."
 This universal metric simplifies comparisons across different scales.
 For example:

 • A 20% tax on a $50 purchase means you pay $10 extra.